ERC-Karst/KNdata-public/README.md

         - `waf`: position at the top or inside a wall where water can or is falling
         - `smp`: sump
         - `str`: position where a stream is present in the conduit
+- EDGES ATTRIBUTES:
+    - 'comments': list of strings.
-    - Example of possible edge flags and meaning:
+    - 'flags': list of strings.
-        - `dpl` : duplicate
+        - `dpl`: duplicate
         - `srf`: surface
-        - `art` : artificial
+        - `art`: artificial